-Prisons vs. the Old Testament Law
+Prisons in the Old Testament Law

 Prisons.
 If ever there was a powerful measure of liberty, it would be the number of people in prison, or the lack thereof.
 By this measure the United States is failing miserably.
 At the moment, the U.S. has one of the world’s highest prison populations, possibly the highest.
 Over 2 million Americans are in prison or jail!
 We need to either fix this or change our national anthem.
 “Land of the free” is false advertising.